crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 Armed with 1) this **obvious** deploy time argument, and 2) wanting to keep our programmers happy (we do not want unhappy programmers, they may quit.) and also knowing 3) Big dot-coms build microservices, we can see there are now **three strong arguments** for microservices.
-Only an idiot would go against this enormous evidence in favor of microservices; and in addition, many programmers have said "we prefer microservices."
-We don't need to analyze the costs because we know this has worked for the big shops and it will work for us.
+How could we be so bold as to go against this enormous evidence in favor of microservices.
+Many programmers on the team may have said
+"we prefer microservices."
+We don't need to analyze the costs because we know this has worked for the big shops, therefore, it will work for us.
+--

 This ends the surface level arguments.
-These are all surface level arguments without any understanding or questioning of **Why We Care** about any of these arguments, or the opposite approach.
+These are all surface level arguments without any understanding or questioning of **Why We Care** about any of these arguments, or the alternatives.

-But, you are busy, and don't want to go against engineering.
+But as a manager you must be busy, and don't want to go against engineering.
 Going against the fad obsessed junior programmer requires effort, and causes conflict.

 Will you be rewarded by saving the company 2x in software velocity, by taking a very public stand against microservices or microfrontends?
-You will not.
+Unless you are in charge, it is unlikely this conflict will advance your corporate career.

 Conflict is not rewarded in corporations.
 Software engineers are a sensitive bunch, usually introverts who don't mind spending long days with no human interaction and mostly on a computer.
-Upsetting the programmers can cause people to quit, and in an environment where tech talent is hard to find, why would anyone disagree with a star, enthusiastic, junior programmer?
-This will not make a manager look good in their 360 review; and they may not even understand the arguments involved.
-Only with deep technical chops can one debunk "the need for microservices."
-It is such a nuanced and deep topic as to the beneifts, and there are clearly surface arguments (without any depth), in favor of microservices.
+Upsetting the programmers can cause people to quit, and in an environment where tech talent is hard to find, why would anyone disagree with a star, enthusiastic, programmer?
+This will not make a manager look good in their 360 review, and, the manager not be equipped to make the counter-arugments.

+Only with deep technical chops can one debunk
+"the need for microservices."
+It is such a nuanced and deep topic as to the benefits, and there are clearly surface arguments which can be quoted in favor of microservices.

 This and the herd mentality (don't upset the herd) will lead to microservices being adopted.